MLHale/wearable-ember/cordova/plugins/com.megster.cordova.ble/README.md

-# Bluetooth Low Energy Central Plugin for Apache Cordova
+# Bluetooth Low Energy (BLE) Central Plugin for Apache Cordova

-This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherials.
+This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherals.

-## Philosophy

-The goal of this plugin is to provide a simple JavaScript API for Bluetooth Central devices.
-The API should be common across all platforms.
+The plugin provides a simple [JavaScript API](#api) for iOS and Android.

  * Scan for peripherals
  * Connect to a peripheral